DevExtend/DevExtend/README.md

 - [Discord Server](https://discord.gg/W9vvY2NU)
 - [Twitter](https://x.com/_DevExtend)

+## 📜 Code of Conduct

+We are committed to creating a welcoming environment for all.
+Please review our [Code of Conduct](/CODE_OF_CONDUCT.md) to understand our expectations for community behavior.

 ## 🌟 Get Started

-To get started, check out our [Getting Started Guide](GETTING_STARTED_GUIDE_LINK_HERE) to find resources and tips for contributing and participating in the community.
+To get started, check out our [Getting Started Guide](/GETSTARTED.md) to find resources and tips for contributing and participating in the community.

 ## 🙌 Acknowledgments